RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 C	is	incorrect	because	organizational	policies	also	play	a	key	role	in account	provisioning.
 Policies	may	dictate	to	whom	credentials	are provisioned,	as	well	was	what	the	process	is,	what	must	be	verified, and	how	long	credentials	are	valid	for.

-### Question # 32 - Which	of	the	following	threats	against	a	system	is	the	MOST	difficult	to mitigate	when	the	cloud	service	category	is	removed	as	part	of	the consideration?
+### [important] Question # 32 - Which	of	the	following	threats	against	a	system	is	the	MOST	difficult	to mitigate	when	the	cloud	service	category	is	removed	as	part	of	the consideration?
 A.	Insufficient	due	diligence
 B.	Malicious	insiders
 C.	Account	hijacking
 D.	Data	loss
 Answer: B.

-Malicious	insiders	are	typically	individuals	who	have	valid	access and	authorization	to	a	system,	application,	or	data,	and	then	use	that valid	access	for	reasons	outside	the	intended	purpose.
+**Malicious	insiders	are	typically	individuals	who	have	valid	access and	authorization	to	a	system,	application,	or	data,	and	then	use	that valid	access	for	reasons	outside	the	intended	purpose**.
 It	is	especially difficult	to	mitigate	against	malicious	insiders	because	they	have	valid credentials	and	authorization	for	what	they	are	accessing,	and	are using	it	for	inappropriate	purposes.

 A	is	incorrect	because	insufficient	due	diligence	occurs	when	an organization	does	not	properly	plan	or	evaluate	IT	systems	for configurations,	vulnerabilities,	security,	monitoring,	and	so	on.
 This can	lead	to	insufficient	controls	or	misconfigurations,	resulting	in vulnerabilities	or	performance	problems.